NeonShapeshifter/ForvaraCore/README.md

 ## 🛡 License

-© 2025 ForvaraSoft – All rights reserved.
+© 2025 Forvara – All rights reserved.
-Private project.
-Not licensed for redistribution.
+**ForvaraCore** - Powering the future of business software 🚀